yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_4/policy.md

 # HR Policy - Performance, Learning & Development

 ## Introduction
-This document defines the operational guide for an HR Payroll automation agent.
+This document defines the operational guide for an HR management automation agent.
 It is designed for single-turn execution: each procedure must be self-contained and completed in one interaction.

 - **Validation first**: All inputs must be validated.
 If any required element is missing or invalid, the process halts with a clear error message.
 Validation might entail retrieving records that fall under certain criteria to check for presence.
 - **Halt conditions**: If approvals are missing, compliance not satisfied, or external systems fail, the process halts with explicit instructions.